1. The Bible and the Sword by Barbara W. Tuchman

 Through Said's words and Jean Moore's photographs, this book together depicts another vivid portrait of the Palestinians.
 Said’s words in the foreword are the best commentary on the subject of the book: “Let’s use these photos and captions to tell the story of the Palestinians that have never been mentioned before.”

-The preaching of suffering questioned the way in which the Jewish nation was defined and criticized the deep-rooted concepts and the reality that has become a habit: the solidification of Jewish identity, the moral superiority of the Jews, the racial politics of Zionism, and the hierarchical differences of Israel.
+The preaching of suffering questioned how the Jewish nation was defined and criticized the deep-rooted concepts and the reality that has become a habit: the solidification of Jewish identity, the moral superiority of the Jews, the racial politics of Zionism, and the hierarchical differences of Israel.

 And colonialism...
 After questioning and criticizing, Sander envisioned a secular, non-exclusive, and trans-Zionist Israeli identity, a future guided by candid and generous universal principles.